The Nervous System - Please Stay on the Line!

 The microbiome can produce the 5 major neurotransmitters and others, such as norepinephrine.
 The importance of this fact is crucial for many reasons.
 For example, tryptophan is an amino acid found in foods like pumpkin seeds, milk, or turkey; tryptophan is an essential amino acid, meaning that the body cannot produce it on its own, and therefore, it needs to be consumed through diet.
 When consumed, tryptophan can either be converted into serotonin or another neurotransmitter known as kynurenine; either way, these conversions are conducted by gut bacteria.

 Research shows that those with depression more readily convert tryptophan into kynurenine than into serotonin, which makes sense because, as we just learned, depression can be caused by low serotonin levels.
 More research needs to be done to fully explore this, but it’s possible that having gut flora with a higher population of “good” bacteria could be connected to improving symptoms of depression.
-In other words, depression --often believed to be a “brain problem”--is closely connected to the gut microbiome.
-This makes sense considering roughly 90-95% of the body’s serotonin resides in the gut.
+In other words, depression is closely connected to the gut microbiome.
+This makes sense, considering roughly 90-95% of the body’s serotonin resides in the gut.

 In short, the connection between the gut and brain’s communication and neurotransmitters consists of the gut’s production and regulation of neurotransmitters, the gut’s communication to the brain to do the same, and the gut’s ability to moderate the brain’s stress responses.
 Of course, more research needs to be done to understand the extent of all of this.
 Still, it is fascinating to think that bacterial cells --as opposed to human cells, which are outnumbered by bacteria --have such a profound influence on our brains and physical well-being.
 To maintain a healthy gut microbiome, you should maintain a high fiber and high-probiotic diet, including food such as yogurt and kimchi and other fermented things, such as kombucha.

-To learn more about your circulatory system, join the Loops Crew in Adventure 3: The Circulatory System as they travel through Ancient China in the Adventure Series: 12 Systems of the Body!
+To learn more about your nervous system, join the Loops Crew in Adventure 11: The Nervous System as they travel to the Solomon Islands in the Adventure Series: 12 Systems of the Body!